 Executive Summary

 We describe a new initiative to build and use the Dark Energy Spectrometer (DESpec), a wide-field, deep spectroscopic survey instrument for the Blanco 4-meter telescope at Cerro Tololo Inter-American Observatory (CTIO) in Chile.
 A new system with about 4000 robotically positioned optical fibers will be rapidly interchangeable with the CCD imager of the existing Dark Energy Camera (DECam), accessing a field of view of 3.8 square degrees in a single exposure.
-The instrument will be operated by CTIO and available for use by the astronomy community.
+The proposed? instrument will be operated by CTIO and available for use by the astronomy community.
 Our collaboration proposes to conduct a spectroscopic survey to study Dark Energy, sharing the survey products with the community.

 In a survey of ~300 nights, the DESpec collaboration proposes to obtain spectroscopic redshifts for ~7 million galaxies over 5000 sq. deg. selected from precision imaging from the Dark Energy Survey (DES).
 This Dark Energy Spectroscopic Survey will advance our knowledge of cosmic expansion and structure growth significantly beyond that obtainable with imaging-only surveys.
 Since it adds a spectroscopic third dimension to the same sky as DES, the world’s largest and deepest photometric survey, DESpec will enable a powerful array of new increasingly precise techniques to discriminate among alternative explanations of cosmic acceleration, such as Dark Energy and Modified Gravity.
 In the 2020 decade, a wider-area spectroscopic survey will enhance the science reach of the next-generation imaging project, LSST, by providing spectroscopy for tens of millions of galaxies and QSO’s over its 15,000-20,000 square degree survey area.
 DESpec will create a comprehensive, three dimensional, critically-sampled map of large scale cosmic structure – a database encompassing the “cosmic web” of galaxies and clusters over the entire, deeply-imaged southern sky – over most of cosmic history.